zzzprojects/html-agility-pack/README.md

 Want to help us?
 Your donation directly helps us maintain and grow ZZZ Free Projects.
 We can’t thank you enough for your support.

-### Why should I contribute to this free & open source library?
+### Why should I contribute to this free & open-source library?
-We all love free and open source libraries!
+We all love free and open-source libraries!
 But there is a catch!
 Nothing is free in this world.

 We NEED your help.
 Last year alone, we spent over **3000 hours** maintaining all our open source libraries.

-Contributions allow us to spend more of our time on: Bug Fix, Content Writing, Development and Support.
+Contributions allow us to spend more of our time on: Bug Fix, Content Writing, Development, and Support.

 ### How much should I contribute?
 Any amount is much appreciated.
-All our libraries together have more than **100 million** downloads.
+All our free libraries together have more than **100 million** downloads.

-If everyone could contribute a tiny amount, it would help us to make the .NET community a better place to code!
+If everyone could contribute a tiny amount, it would help us make the .NET community a better place to code!

 Another great free way to contribute is  **spreading the word** about the library!